mre/endler.dev/content/2022/look/index.md

 +++
-title="The `look` Unix command" date=2022-02-15
+title="The `look` Unix command" date=2022-08-10
 draft=true
 [taxonomies]
 tags=["dev", "rust"]
 +++

-Ever heard of the `look` Unix command?
-Me neither.
-And yet it is installed on my computer &mdash; and probably yours, too. 👀 Look!
+Chances are you never heard of the `look` Unix command &mdash; and yet it is installed on your computer.
+Look! 👀

 ```
 > look rust